 - Kosher salt

 - Bring water to a boil over medium high heat.
-Let the chicken boil for 10-15 minutes, skimming the foam and particles that rise to the surface of the water periodically, till most of the foam is gone.
+Let the chicken simmer for 10-15 minutes, skimming the foam and particles that rise to the surface of the water periodically, until most of the foam is gone.

 - Put the lid on the pot and vent it.
-Reduce heat to medium low so the soup is slowly simmering (not boiling- a rolling boil will make the stock cloudy, a slow simmer should do it.
-Let the soup cook for 90 minutes.
+Reduce heat to medium low so the soup is slowly simmering.
+Let the soup cook for roughly 90 minutes.

-- When the soup is completely cool, you can skim the fat from the top of the broth if you want to-- it will come off in a gel-like layer.
-I actually don't like to skim the fat, especially for holidays; a few droplets on the surface make the broth silky and give it flavor.
+- Note: When the soup is completely cool, you can skim the fat from the top of the broth if you want to-- it will come off in a gel-like layer (this is the "schmaltz").
+I actually don't like to skim the fat; those droplets on the surface make the broth silky and give it flavor.